alpacahq/user-docs/content/example-algos/_index.md

 ## List Yours Here

 Got an interesting idea?
-Tells in our [Slack](https://alpaca.markets/slack) and we can list it here.
+Tell us about it in our [Slack](https://alpaca.markets/slack), and we can list it here.